 As said before, all generations of the Silverado 2500HD that we discussed have eight (high-duty) lug nuts.
 These need to be secured in a specific way when you mount the wheel to the car again.
 This information is stated in the owner’s manual, but we’ve gone through the effort of instructing you here.
-Chevrolet advises you to bolt these nuts in the way shown below.
+Chevrolet advises you to bolt these nuts in the way shown below and this same pattern is used across a variety of Chevy models.
 You have to follow a crisscross pattern.

 In the second round, you tighten them with the wheel wrench to the appropriate lbs-ft or Nm that we’ve stated earlier.
 Please note that the current Silverado 2500HD needs to have the bolts tightened to 140 lb-ft, which is very tight.

 It’s expected that your wheels also have a center cap or cover, and these need to be secured in the same pattern.
 Please tighten them first-hand snug with your hands.
 Then, use the wheel wrench to tighten them another one-quarter turn.